sbrl/twitter-academic-downloader/README.md

 ## Licence
 This project is licensed under the _Mozilla Public License 2.0_.
 See the `LICENSE` file in this repository for the full text.
 Tldr legal have a [great summary](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)) of the license if you're interested.

+The English stop words list in `stop_words_english.txt` is not covered by this licence.